tarakanbg/vaccbih_sct_files/README.md

   layout (Display Options > GEO > LQSA Minor Stands, LQSA Major Stands)
 * The taxiway letters are now displayed ON the taxiways and not next to them
 * Adjusted the shape of the final segment of the KEB 18 DME Arc to now longer deviate from the extended runway centerline
+* Changed the preset visiblity centers of LQSA_APP position.
+Please increase vis range for that position to at least 99nm to achieve the desired result.
+With the new vis settings you'll have vis of more than 150 nm around LQSA, including all other BiH airfields
 * minor adjustements to LQSA station data

 ### LQMO changes